Do you own a thrift store in Canada? Join our directory

 This location is a close competition for the best Value Village location in Toronto (the actual city of Toronto, not the GTA).
 Because the neighbourhood tends to be a bit more affluent the donations also tend to be a bit higher-quality.
 Lots of modern brand name clothes here.
 The store is smaller than some other locations but still a decent size, clean and well-organized.

-Dovercourt Value Village (New!)
+Value Village – Downtown

 Wilson and Keele (North York)

-Dixie and Dundas (Mississauga)
+Value Village – Dixie and Dundas (Mississauga)

-Victoria Park and Eglington (Scarborough)
+Value Village – Victoria Park and Eglington (Scarborough)

 This is a nice large Value Village location with lots of variety.
 It is clean, organized and with friendly staff.
 This location has so many options for all kinds of clothing, jewelry, accessories, electronics, books and household items.
 Definitely worth a visit if you want to venture a bit out of the city.

-Weston/Hwy 7 (Vaughn)
+Weston/Hwy 7 (Woodbridge)

 This is a great Value Village location to spend a bit of time shopping outside of the GTA.
 This location in particular carries amazing housewares and furniture because the surrounding neighbourhoods have fairly large and affluent homes.
 Lots of trendy and modern clothing as well.